darthur2/darthur2.github.io/_posts/2021-04-14-newbery-lda.md

 We can do this with the other topics as well.
 I did this and these are the titles that I came up with for the topics discovered with LDA:

-1. Boy adventures around the world
+1. Boys and adventures around the world
 2. Girls and magic
 3. Relationships and cultures
 4. Kids and navigating family relationships